20 Best Foods to Meal Prep on Sunday to Eat Healthy All Week

-If you’re trying to stick to your diet, but would much rather order dinner instead of cooking after a long day of work, meal prepping might be the perfect answer for you.
+If you’re trying to stick to your diet, but would much rather order dinner instead of cooking after a long day of work, meal prep might be the perfect answer for you.
 Instead of cooking every night, just whip out a week’s worth of healthy meals on a Sunday and never deal with dirty dishes for the rest of the week.
 These foods are perfect for your next prepped meal and will keep your figure slim, so make sure you add these essentials to your Tupperware dishes.
-Then, check out our favorite Meal Prep Ideas For Every Weight Loss Diet.

 Eggs are one of the most nutritious foods and they’re also low-calorie.
 At only 78 calories per serving, a hard-boiled egg is a great topping or side for just about any dish: slice it on top of your avocado toast, or just eat it with some cheese and veggies in a homemade protein bento box.
 Either way, eggs are on the top of our healthy breakfast ideas list, so make sure you put them on your meal prep to-do list.

 Just half a cup of quinoa has 12 grams of protein, and its also loaded with amino acids and fiber.
-It’s fairly simple to make, so make a big batch of it and enjoy servings all week long.
+It’s fairly simple to make, so meal prep a big batch of it and enjoy servings all week long.

 Brown rice is another nutritious grain that you can add to your weekly meal prep menu.
-It has all of the vitamins and nutrients that white rice doesn’t have after it’s bleaching process, and this hearty whole grain has been proven to be a weight loss-inducing alternative to white rice.
+It has all of the vitamins and nutrients that white rice doesn’t have after it’s bleaching process, and this hearty whole grain has been proven to be a weight loss-inducing alternative to white rice, according to a study in the International Journal of Preventive Medicine.

 Ditch the bottled iced teas filled with sugar and syrup and make your own healthy version at home instead.
 Green tea is filled with antioxidants and is known to aid digestion, so making a jug of unsweetened green tea for the week is a great substitute for soda or other sugary drink you would normally have with dinner.
 Making homemade iced tea is pretty simple: just boil eight cups of water, remove from heat, and add six tea bags of your choosing and let it steep for at least four minutes or until it’s at the strength of your liking.
 Then, let it cool and refrigerate in a pitcher for eight servings of delicious iced tea.